joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 There are several ways to include CSS in a Create React App.

 You will notice some default styles have been placed in **src/index.css**.
-This is a good place to store CSS that should impact the entire app.
-For example, making sure the entire app has the same font.
+This is an excellent place to store CSS that should impact the entire app.
+For example, making sure the whole app has the same font.

 Another way to add CSS is to add it for every component.
 This will assist in keeping your CSS code organized.

-Create a file `Footer.css`
+Create a file `Footer.css`.

 ```css
 /* Footer.css */